kdcouture/taskmaster-frontend/README.md

 Updated 9-13-2019 > Added form at the top of the site to upload an image to attach to a given task by id.

 #### Contributors
-Marisha, Jack, Nick, Trevor, Melfi, Fabian, Chris, Brandon, Joachen
+Marisha, Jack, Nick, Trevor, Melfi, Fabian, Chris, Brandon, Joachen, Sapana